spencerdispenced/Daily_Quotes/README.md

 # Daily_Quotes

-SHUTDOWN - Heroku removed free tier.
+NO LONGER ACTIVE - Shut down due to Heroku removing their free tier.

 Web app designed to send subscribers one email daily with a quote attributed to a celebrity or fictional character